 What shouldn’t I do?

 Visit the Knee Replacement Surgery page to get more information on the reasons benefits and risks of knee replacement procedures and what to expect before, during and after the surgery.
-For more information or to schedule an appointment with one of our orthopedic specialists, please call us at 1-800-BWH-9999.
+For more information or to schedule an appointment with one of our orthopaedic specialists, please call us at 1-800-294-9999.